Adams Scandal Exposes Potential Flaws in NYC’s Campaign Finance System

 The agency oversees the city’s enormous public matching program, which multiplies each small-dollar donation from New Yorkers with public money.
 The 2021 election cycle saw more than $127 million in public funds paid to 308 candidates; the program played “an important role” in the election of “the most diverse and representative legislature in the city’s history,” according to a Brennan Center report.

-Yet a common criticism of the agency is its slow audits.
-These reviews of campaign activity can result in penalties — but can drag on for years, well after candidates have already received huge amounts of matching funds.
+Yet the agency has faced regular criticism for its slow audits.
+These reviews of campaign activity can result in penalties, but can drag on for years, well after candidates have already received huge amounts of matching funds.
 Sometimes, bad campaign behavior isn’t punished — and the money keeps flowing — until long after a candidate already won.

 Lincoln Restler shows a woman some paperwork